 Our board of directors or one or more committees appointed by our board of directors will have authority to administer our 2021 Plan.
-The compensation committee of our board of directors initially will administer our 2021 Plan.
-In addition, if we determine it is desirable to qualify transactions under our 2021 Plan as exempt under Rule 16b-3 of the Exchange Act, such transactions will be structured to satisfy the requirements for exemption under Rule 16b-3.
-Subject to the provisions of our 2021 Plan, the administrator has the power to administer our 2021 Plan and make all determinations deemed necessary or advisable for administering the 2021 Plan, including but not limited to the power to determine the fair market value of our Class A common stock, select the service providers to whom awards may be granted, determine the number of shares or dollar amounts covered by each award, approve forms of award agreements for use under the 2021 Plan, determine the terms and conditions of awards (including, but not limited to, the exercise price, the time or times at which awards may be exercised, any vesting acceleration or waiver or forfeiture restrictions and any restriction or limitation regarding any award or the shares relating thereto), construe and interpret the terms of our 2021 Plan and awards granted under it, prescribe, amend and rescind rules relating to our 2021 Plan, including creating sub-plans, modify or amend each award, allow participants to satisfy withholding tax obligations in accordance with the 2021 Plan, and allow a participant to defer the receipt of payment of cash or the delivery of shares that otherwise would be due to such participant under an award.
+We expect that the compensation committee of our board of directors initially will administer our 2021 Plan.
+In addition, if we determine it is desirable to qualify transactions under our 2021 Plan as exempt under Rule 16b-3 of the Exchange Act, such transactions will be structured with the intent that they satisfy the requirements for exemption under Rule 16b-3.
+Subject to the provisions of our 2021 Plan, the administrator will have the power to administer our 2021 Plan and make all determinations deemed necessary or advisable for administering the 2021 Plan, including but not limited to the power to determine the fair market value of our Class A common stock, select the service providers to whom awards may be granted, determine the number of shares or dollar amounts covered by each award, approve forms of award agreements for use under the 2021 Plan, determine the terms and conditions of awards (including, but not limited to, the exercise price, the time or times at which awards may be exercised, any vesting acceleration or waiver or forfeiture restrictions and any restriction or limitation regarding any award or the shares relating thereto), construe and interpret the terms of our 2021 Plan and awards granted under it, prescribe, amend and rescind rules relating to our 2021 Plan, including creating sub-plans, modify or amend each award and allow a participant to defer the receipt of payment of cash or the delivery of shares that otherwise would be due to such participant under an award.
 The administrator also has the authority to institute an exchange program under which outstanding awards granted under the 2021 Plan may be surrendered or cancelled in exchange for awards of the same type, which may have higher or lower exercise prices and/or different terms, awards of a different type and/or cash, participants have the opportunity to transfer outstanding awards granted under the 2021 Plan to a financial institution or other person or entity selected by the administrator, or the exercise price of an outstanding award granted under the 2021 Plan is increased or reduced.
-The administrator's decisions, determinations, and interpretations are final and binding on all participants and are given the maximum deference permitted by applicable law.
+The administrator's decisions, interpretations and other actions are final and binding on all participants and will be given the maximum deference permitted by applicable law.